SRGSSR/playsrg-apple/docs/URL_SCHEMES.md

 For a `Debug`, `Nightly` or a `Beta` build, `server=[server_title]` parameter can be added to force a server selection update.
 The available server list can be found under *Settings* > *Advanced features* > *Server*.

+3.2.0 release introduced section page action and removed module page action, not available on the web portal and applications anymore.

 ### URL generation

 An [online tool](https://play-mmf.herokuapp.com/deeplink/index.html) is available for QR code generation of URLs with supported custom schemes.